Job vacancy

 Question 2.
 Experience of community groups

-It is essential for Resource Centre workers to have experience of being involved in a community group.
+It is essential for Resource Centre workers to have experience of active participation in the decision-making and direction of at least one community group.
 This can be current involvement, or in the past, ideally within the last 2 years.

 By ‘community group’ we mean any activity where a group of people get together to do something, from running a football club to campaigning for a zebra crossing.
 Other examples include: helping to organise a playscheme; involvement in a tenants or community association; involvement in a self-help group; active participation in a trade union or campaign.